OoDIS: Anomaly Instance Segmentation and Detection Benchmark: Introduction

-To address this limitation, we propose a benchmark and evaluate existing methods in a unified manner.
-We extend the labels of popular anomaly segmentation datasets~\cite{blum2021fishyscapes,chan2021segmentmeifyoucan} to instance segmentation.
+To address the outlined limitations, we propose two benchmarks and evaluate existing anomalous instance segmentation and object detection methods in a unified manner, respectively.
+We extend the labels of popular anomaly segmentation datasets~\cite{blum2021fishyscapes,chan2021segmentmeifyoucan} to instance segmentation, which naturally includes bounding boxes.
 These datasets provide diverse real-world cases of road anomalies with precise annotations.
 We reuse the Average Precision (AP) metric~\cite{hariharan2014ap} for instance evaluation similarly to the Cityscapes setup~\cite{cordts2016cityscapes}, with a slight modification to evaluate instances as small as 10 pixels in size.
-In comparison to the semantic anomaly benchmarks, the AP metric avoids size bias and requires high precision for smaller anomalous objects.
+In comparison to the semantic anomaly benchmarks, the AP metric in both tasks avoids size bias and requires high precision for smaller anomalous objects.
 This is particularly important in the context of autonomous driving, where detecting anomalies in the distance is critical to give the system time to react.

-To this end, we re-annotated anomalies within the Fishyscapes~\cite{blum2021fishyscapes}, RoadAnomaly21, and RoadObstacle21~\cite{chan2021segmentmeifyoucan} datasets to evaluate anomaly instance segmentation methods.
-We apply publicly available instance segmentation methods on both validation and test set and provide qualitative evaluation of the results.
-Our evaluations show that while current anomaly segmentation methods perform well on semantic anomaly segmentation, instance segmentation methods achieve moderate performance, suggesting a considerable space for improvement.
+To this end, we re-annotated anomalies within the Fishyscapes~\cite{blum2021fishyscapes}, RoadAnomaly21, and RoadObstacle21~\cite{chan2021segmentmeifyoucan} datasets to evaluate anomaly instance segmentation and anomalous object detection methods.
+We apply publicly available instance segmentation and object detection methods on both validation and test set and provide quantitative evaluation of the results.
+Our evaluations show that while current anomaly segmentation methods perform well on semantic anomaly segmentation, instance segmentation methods only achieve moderate performance, suggesting a considerable space for improvement.
+In anomalous object detection, currently available methods exhibit a clear deficiency in detecting anomalous objects in challenging environmental conditions.
+This holds also true for more recent open-vocabulary object detectors such as \cite{liu2023grounding}.
 We make validation data available on our challenge website, and open a submission portal where new approaches can be submitted.